kappelmann/foss_course/README.md

 ### 10.2020 to 03.2021 at [TU Munich](https://www21.in.tum.de/teaching/osp/WS20/)

 The course hosted 7 students.
-You can check out the students' reports on the course website Because of the COVID-19 pandemic, it was held online.
+You can check out the students' reports on the course website.
+Because of the COVID-19 pandemic, it was held online.
 Here are some of our insights: